NAS Shared Care Model Stakeholders Meeting - 5 April 2019

 Health professionals including specialists, paediatricians, general practitioners and nurse practitioners, nurses, dietitians, pharmacists, ambulance services and consumers will come together to discuss how to improve the delivery of allergy services across Australia, particularly in rural and remote areas.

-Shared Care Model
+Shared Care Model - project overview

 The National Allergy Strategy describes a shared care model as a patient centred approach to care that uses the skills and knowledge of a range of health care professionals who share joint responsibility with the patient, ensuring the patient receives the right care, at the right time, from the right health professional(s), in the right place.

 The National Allergy Strategy proposes that a shared care model approach may be required to improve access to health care for people living with allergic conditions in Australia.
 In 2018, the National Allergy Strategy received funding from the Australian Government Department of Health to scope a shared care model for the management of allergic conditions in Australia.